Kingdom of the Dinosaurs (1987)

 Especially thanks to his time at Disneyland, the fresh leader was determined to return some nostalgia to Knott’s, too.
 “This park has a lot of potential,” he told the Orange County Register on his tenth day on the job in 2011.
 “This is one of those parks that’s a jewel. […] These parks – and Disney’s the same way – have to be part timeless and part timely.
 You’ve got to respect the legacy.”

-Lending evidence to the rumor, the company’s Canada’s Wonderland park announced that it would partner with Montreal-based ride design firm Triotech to develop an interactive (read: shooting) dark ride called Wonder Mountain’s Guardian.
-Fully screen-based (and in fact, with the world’s largest at a continuous 500-feet long), the concept seemed to suggest similar Triotech dark rides might soon roll out across the Cedar Fair chain…
+Lending evidence to the rumor, the company’s Canada’s Wonderland park announced in 2013 that it would partner with Montreal-based ride design firm Triotech to develop an interactive (read: shooting) dark ride called Wonder Mountain’s Guardian.
+Naturally, the ride would be fully screen-based (and in fact, with the world’s largest screen – a continuous 500-foot long one) and use a roller coaster for its base system.
+Still, fans began to eagerly speculate that the “Amusement Dark” era could see similar Triotech dark rides roll out across the Cedar Fair chain…

 Ouimet spoke with entertainment writer Jim Hill that summer, stating “It’s not exactly a closely guarded secret that – when it comes to Knott’s – we’re trying to figure out what to do with the area where Kingdom of the Dinosaurs & Knott’s Bear-y Tales used to be located.
 Assuming that the Wonder Mountain’s Guardian ride works out, there will probably be some lessons that we learned up in Canada that we can apply down here in Buena Park.”

-Like clockwork, Cedar Fair announced that the park’s three-year dark ride spit-shine would turn Knott’s duo of dark rides back into a trio… At last, the old Bear-y Tale space that had sat vacant since the Kingdom of the Dinosaurs went extinct in 2004 would be reactivated…
+Like clockwork, at the close of Wonder Mountain’s Guardian’s first summer, Cedar Fair announced that the park’s three-year dark ride spit-shine would turn Knott’s duo of dark rides back into a trio… At last, the old Bear-y Tale space that had sat vacant since the Kingdom of the Dinosaurs went extinct in 2004 would be reactivated…

 Voyage to the Iron Reef (2015)

-In 2014 – a full decade after Kingdom of the Dinosaurs closed – Cedar Fair announced a second interactive digital dark ride to emerge from its partnership with Triotech: Voyage to the Iron Reef.
-With a reported budget of $10 million (half the price of a new roller coaster, and a fraction of an extravagent Disney attraction), the new interactive ride would take shape on the second story of the arcade – by then part of the park’s redesignated Boardwalk area.
+In November 2014 – a full decade after Kingdom of the Dinosaurs closed – Cedar Fair announced a second interactive digital dark ride to emerge from its partnership with Triotech: Voyage to the Iron Reef.
+With a reported budget of $10 million (half the price of a new roller coaster, and a fraction of an extravagant Disney attraction), the new interactive ride would take shape on the second story of the arcade – by then part of the park’s re-designated Boardwalk area.

 Knott’s Berry Farm general manager Raffi Kaprelyan said to the LA Times, “We can’t compete with Disney and Universal on budget, but we can compete on entertainment value.”